sous-chefs/jenkins/README.md

 ```

 ### jenkins_credentials
 **NOTE** The use of the Jenkins credentials resource requries the Jenkins credentials plugin.
 This plugin began shipping with Jenkins 1.536.
 On older Jenkins installations, you will need to install the credentials plugin at version 1.5 or higher to utilize this resource.
-On never versions of Jenkins, this resource should work correctly.
+On newer versions of Jenkins, this resource should work correctly.

 This resource manages Jenkins credentials, supporting the following actions: